jpraus/arduinoflake/README.md

 ### USBasp

 [USBasp](https://www.fischl.de/usbasp/) is a cheap $1 board that allows you to connect any ATmega chip with your computer via USB.
 Including Arduinoflake.
-It translates USB commands into AVR ISCP commands that can program the processor.
+It translates USB commands into AVR ISP commands that can program the processor.

-There is an ISCP interface in the left corner on the back of Arduinoflake.
-You can either use pogo pins if you have those or solder 6-pin header directly to the board to easily connect your ISCP cable.
+There is an ISP interface in the left corner on the back of Arduinoflake.
+You can either use pogo pins if you have those or solder 6-pin header directly to the board to easily connect your ISP cable.
 Before powering it up don't forget to change power on USBasp board to 3.3V.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jpraus/arduinoflake/master/doc/iscp.png" /><br />
-  <em>AVR ISCP programming interface</em>
+  <em>AVR ISP programming interface</em>
 </p>

 ### Arduino as ISP (alternative to USBasp)